Clean Water in Indian Country

 - Underground Injection Control

-The SDWA Underground Injection Control (UIC) program is a permit program that protects underground sources of drinking water by regulating five classes of injection wells.
+The SDWA UIC program is a permit program that protects underground sources of drinking water by regulating five classes of injection wells.

 CWA Implementation in Indian Country